 Worship & Sacred Sites

-Poseidon was said to hold the Isthmus of Corinth in special regard; probably as it was an important sea route.
-The god was particularly revered here and was the focus of the Panhellenic Isthmian games which were held in his honour near Corinth.
+In the Greek religion, Poseidon was said to hold the Isthmus of Corinth in special regard; probably as it was an important sea route.
+The god was particularly revered here and was the focus of horse races and other events at the Panhellenic Isthmian games which were held in his honour near Corinth.
 The games were held every two years in the spring and, like the Olympic Games, athletes, charioteers, and horse racers competed for prizes, in this case, a prestigious crown of first pine and then, in the Classical period, of dry celery.
 Corinth was also one of the earliest cities to connect Poseidon to maritime trade and navigation as indicated by votive clay plaques dating to the Archaic period.
 Sounion was another strategic site close to the god, and his 5th-century BCE temple still stands on the promontory which overlooks ships entering the Saronic gulf.
 The god was honoured by boat races held at the cape once every four years.